SxVx/calmecac/README.md

 ## Contributing ✨

 When contributing to this repository, please first discuss the change you wish to make via issue, email or any other method with the owners of this repository before making a change.
-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated❤️
+Contributions are what make the open-source community such an amazing place to learn, inspire and create.
+Any contributions you make are greatly appreciated

 You can learn more about how you can contribute to this project in the [contribution guide](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors).